Kitware/ParaView/Plugins/XRInterface/README.md

  - `OpenXR_LIBRARY` may point to `path/to/openxr_install/lib|bin/openxr_loader.so|lib`

 You should then be able to configure and build ParaView with the plugin and start using it in ParaView.

+#### Building ParaView with the OpenXRRemoting module

+Since the module depends on OpenXR, the CMake option `PARAVIEW_XRInterface_OpenXR_Support` needs to be enabled first.
+Then specify include directory and library like above.

+For the remoting, enable `PARAVIEW_XRInterface_OpenXRRemoting_Support`.

+CMake may then complain about missing VTK modules, you will probably need to set `VTK_MODULE_ENABLE_VTK_RenderingOpenXRRemoting` to `WANT`.

+Then make sure to point to the right includes and bin:
+- `OpenXRRemoting_INCLUDE_DIR` may point to `path/to/Microsoft.Holographic.Remoting.OpenXr/build/native/include/openxr`.
+- `OpenXRRemoting_BIN_DIR` may point to `path/to/Microsoft.Holographic.Remoting.OpenXr/build/native/bin/x64/Desktop`.

+Note that you will also need to add these paths to the environment variable `PATH`.

 ### Other options